Written by Joshua Malin

 Jeremy’s also been weighing up LASIK eye surgery costs against the cost of his glasses and contacts.
 After a consultation where he was quoted $4,400 for both of his eyes, he started crunching the numbers.

-He realised that over 8 years, he would spend more on glasses and contacts combined ($4,780) than the cost of LASIK.
+He realised that over eight years, he would spend more on glasses and contacts combined ($4,780) than the cost of LASIK.

 Jeremy would prefer to see clearly without the hassle of contact lenses or glasses, so he feels the upfront surgery cost is worth it in the long term for his circumstances.

-You typically go to a private laser eye clinic for treatment.
-Your eye doctor may recommend or even refer you to one.
+You typically go to a private laser eye clinic for treatment; your optometrist may recommend or even refer you to one.
 Before booking in for treatment, you might like to contact a few clinics to compare your options and surgeons’ opinions.

-To help ensure you understand a little more about what you can expect from your surgery, both for treatment and costs, it’s a good idea to ask as many questions as you can.
-Some of these include:
+To help you understand a little more about what you can expect from your surgery, it’s a good idea to ask as many questions as you can, including:

-6 Average cost of laser eye surgery was taken from a random selection of nine laser eye surgery clinics across Australia.
-March 2023.
+6 Average cost of laser eye surgery was taken from a random selection of ten laser eye surgery clinics across Australia.
+June 2024.